Reviews You Can Rely On

 Battery Life

-The best batteries in the bunch belong to the Technics EAH-AZ100, which lasts over 14 hours, and the Apple AirPods Pro 3 and the CMF Buds Plus, both of which last almost 13 hours on a single charge.
-Each offers at least three additional charges in the case, but we suspect you won't need that unless you travel on a long flight overseas.
-The shortest battery life is the Bowers & Wilkins Pi7 S2 with a measly 3 hours.
-They are awfully expensive for such a short period of use.
+The best batteries in the bunch belong to the Technics EAH-AZ100, which lasts over 14 hours, with the Sony WF-1000XM5 closer to 14 hours flat with the ANC off.
+The Apple AirPods Pro 3, CMF Buds Plus, and Sony WF-1000XM6 all last over 12 hours on a single charge.
+Each case offers at least three additional charges, but we suspect you won't need them unless you're traveling on a long flight overseas.
+The shortest battery life is the Apple AirPods 4 ANC, with 5 hours and 40 minutes.
+It will do, and the case has a quick-charge feature, but there will be downtime during a full day of listening.
 Possibly the most disappointing, however, are the Bose QuietComfort Ultra (Gen 2).
-With a runtime of just under six hours, they lasted twice as long as the Bowers & Wilkins, but because they are so impressive in other ways, it feels like a bigger disappointment.
+We only got just shy of 6 hours of listening before the battery died, but because they are so impressive in other ways (and the price is higher), it feels like a bigger disappointment.
+Their case has 3 charges and a 10-minute quick charge feature.

 The Beats Powerbeats Pro 2 earbuds struggle to make clear calls.
 Credit: Natalie Kafader